lydiandy/vlang_note/content/vast.md

 ## AST tool

-If you are new of Vlang AST, You can install the [vast tool](https://github.com/lydiandy/vast).
-It can generate example code to AST json format.
+If you are new to Vlang AST, You can install the [vast tool](https://github.com/lydiandy/vast).
+It can generate example code to AST json file.

 The json file can help you more understand the AST.